Cruise ship speaker

 While writing the Nash family history, I stumbled across the story of an important political sex scandal in New South Wales in 1829.
 I decided to write the story as a "popular history".
 However, I was a self-trained writer and historian, so I hadn’t been taught to write history in the usual dry academic style.
 Thus, I unwittingly “broke the rules”.
 I later learnt that my writing style is called "narrative nonfiction" — history told as a story.

 In 2005, I submitted my not-yet-finished manuscript to a single mainstream publisher, Allen & Unwin, one of Australia's top publishers.
 Much to my surprise, they contacted me a few weeks later.
-Much to my shock, they offered me a five-figure advance to buy the publishing rights.
+Much to my shock, they offered a five-figure advance to buy the publishing rights.

 A year later, it was published under the title An Irresistible Temptation: The true story of Jane New and a colonial scandal.
 It sold thousands of copies and received critical acclaim, even from the academic history community.